-- 2. All stairs and steps shall have a riser height of not more than eight inches (8 inches) and a tread depth of not less than nine inches (9 inches).
-Risers and treads cannot be different in size by more than 3/8 of an inch from the top to the bottom of the stairs. - 3.
-All handrails shall be installed not less than 34 inches (34 inches) nor more than thirty-eight inches (38 inches) in height, measured plumb, above the nosing of the stair treads.
-Handrails adjacent to a wall shall have a space of not less than one and one-half inches (1 1/2 inches) between the wall and the handrail.
+- All stairways and steps of three or more risers shall have at least one handrail.
+All stairways and steps which are 5 ft. or more in width shall have a handrail on each side. - All stairs and steps shall have a riser height of not more than 7 1⁄2 inches and a tread depth of not less than 10 inches.
+Risers and treads cannot be different in size by more than 3/8 of an inch from the top to the bottom of the stairs. - All handrails shall be installed not less than 34 inches (2-10 inches) not more than 38 inches in height, measured plumb, above the nosing of the stair treads.
+Handrails adjacent to a wall shall have a space of not less than 11⁄2 inches between the wall and the handrail.
 All handrails shall be turned back into the wall on railing ends.
 The size of a round railing must be a minimum of 1.25 inches, but not more than 2 inches.
-Railings must be continuous from the top riser to the bottom riser. - 4.
-Porches, balconies or raised floor surfaces, including stairway riser and/or landing, located more than thirty (30) inches above the floor or the grade, shall have guardrails installed that are not less than 36 inches in height.
-Open guardrails and stair railings shall have intermediate rails or ornamental pattern such that a sphere four (4) inches in diameter cannot pass through. - 5.
-Pressure treated lumber shall be used for ramp construction. - F. Walkways, Driveways, and Entry: All walkways and entry points to the home shall be a minimum of 36 inches wide with an access point from the driveway to the home entrance and/or an access point to the road.
+Railings must be continuous from the top riser to the bottom riser. - Porches, balconies or raised floor surfaces, including stairway riser and/or landing, located more than 30 inches above the floor or the grade, shall have guardrails installed that are not less than 36 inches in height.
+Open guardrails and stair railings shall have intermediate rails or ornamental pattern such that a sphere 4 inches in diameter cannot pass through. - Only pressure treated lumber shall be used for stair/ramp construction and shall meet or exceed the requirements of the Prescriptive Residential Wood Deck Construction Guide, Based on the 2015 IRC or the latest adopted IRC by the City of Houston. - Exposed bent nails in stair/ramp construction, shall not be acceptable. - All porches, balconies, decks, ramps and all exterior wood surfaces, shall be finished with two coats of Thompson Water Seal or approved equal product. - Individual stair treads shall be designed for the uniformly distributed load or a 300pound concentrate load acting over an area of 4 sq. inches, whichever produces the greater stresses.